 Innovative approaches offer the potential for effective treatments to limited target areas with improved side effect profiles.

-Elderly patients face greater perioperative risks and postoperative mortality, so careful selection of surgical candidates is imperative.
+Elderly patients face greater perioperative risks and postoperative mortality.

 The type and amount of ingested protein affects clinical outcomes such as protein-energy wasting, kidney function and even survival.